How-To Make Kefir and Recipes

 This particular hemp pouch was rendered from hemp-bark [not thread], unwound from strong commercial hemp rope.

-Hemp is one of the strongest natural fibres.
+OK OK! the agenda behind using hemp for the pouch is--Hemp is one of the strongest natural fibres.

-For those who don't mind using plastic, one could cut out the meshing of a plastic strainer into a round shape, then secure this on to the mouth of a jar with the cut-out lid.
+For those who don't mind using plastic, one could cut out the meshing of a plastic strainer into a round shape, then secure this over the mouth of a jar with the cut-out lid.
 Cut the meshing the same size and shape as the mouth of the jar's outer circumference.
 Then cut out a large whole in the jar's lid that is smaller than the mesh.
 Screw the lid on the jar to hold the mesh in place.
-If you have mason jar, then all you need to do is cut a round mesh form a nylon strainer, and secure it with the mason jar lid.
+If you have mason jars, then all you need to do is cut a round mesh form a nylon strainer, and secure it with the mason jar lid.

 The lid becomes the strainer which is placed on the jar to strain the kefir.
 It's then removed and washed.